 - Must shadow at an IVF facility and obtain a letter that lists what was observed.

 - Contact the program office for more details and assistance.

 - Two Letters of recommendation, (submitted by the reference electronically) from individuals who are acquainted with you academically and/or professionally.
 References from close friends and family members are unacceptable.

 - A personal essay.
 Complete essay instructions are available inside the online application portal.

 - International students, or applicants whose native language is not English, must take the TOEFL and receive a score equal to or greater than 550 for the paper-based test, or 213 for the computer-based test, or 80 for the iBT exam.

 The application portal for the next cohort begins midsummer (July).
 Applications received will be considered based on merit and space availability.
 The program reviews applications during two phases: early admissions deadline is October 15 and regular admissions deadline is December 15.
 The program reserves the right to alter or extend the application deadline and implement a rolling admissions structure at the end of December to accommodate late applications, contact the program office for information about application after the end of December.
+Competitive applicants will be invited to interview in an online meeting space that will be provided via email.
+The interview process will take place approximately 3 weeks after the application deadline.
 Applications will be reviewed during admissions committee meetings scheduled after the applications are completed and supporting documents have been received.
 Students will be notified of the admissions committee decision soon after.
 Students who plan to seek financial aid are advised to submit their applications as early as possible.
 Upon acceptance into the program, a $300 non-refundable matriculation fee (which will be credited towards the first semester's tuition) is required to secure class placement.

 Official transcripts, scores, and supportive application documents should be mailed to the Office of Admissions and Enrollment for Health Professions at the address below.
 If you experience technical difficulties or related problems in completing your online application, please contact: